ontodev/valve.rs/README.md

 user_view2           | schema/user/user_view2.sh            |             |          | db_view
 user_view3           |                                      |             |          | db_view

 Note that in the first row above the table being described is the table table itself.
-The table called 'column', or the column table, is described in the second row, and so on.
 In general the columns of the table table have the following significance:
 - **table**: the name of the table.
 - **path**: where to find information about the contents of the table.
 This can be a '.tsv' file, a '.sql' file, some other executable file, or it can be empty.
 The kind of path (if any) that needs to be specified is determined by the contents of the **options** column (see below) for the given table.
 - **description**: An optional description of the contents and/or the purpose of the table.
 - **type**: Valve recognizes four special configuration table types that can be specified using the **type** column of the table table.
 These are the `table`, `column`, `datatype`, and `rule` table types.
-Valve requires that a single table corresponding to each of the first three types be configured.
-However specifying a table of type `rule` (i.e., specifying a rule table) is optional.
-This section is about the table table.
+Configuring a table, column, and datatype table is required to operate Valve, while configuring a rule table is optional.
+This section is about the table table, i.e., the (single) configured table of type 'table'.
 For the other special table types, see the sections on [the column table](#the-column-table), [the datatype table](#the-datatype-table), and the [the rule table](#the-rule-table) below.
-Data tables (e.g., the 'user_*' tables in the above figure) should not explicitly specify a type, and if one is specified it will be ignored unless it is one of the recognised types just mentioned.
+Data tables (e.g., the 'user_*' tables in the above example) should not explicitly specify a type, and in general if a type other than the ones just mentioned is specified it will be ignored.
 - **options**: allows the user to specify a number of further options for the table (see below).

 ##### Further information on options

 If no options are specified, the options *db_table*, *truncate*, *load*, *save*, *edit*, *validate_on_load*, and *conflict* will all be set by default.
 The complete list of allowable options, and their meanings, are given below:
-  - *db_table*: The table is represented in the database by a regular table.
-It is allowed to have any empty value for **path** unless the *edit* option has been enabled.
-If **path** is empty, then Valve expects that the table has already been created and loaded by the user.
-If **path** is non-empty then it can be (a) a file ending (case insensitively) with '.tsv' explicitly specifying the contents of the table, (b) a file ending (case insensitively) with '.sql', or (c) an executable file.
+  - *db_table*: The table will be represented in the database by a regular table.
+Note that if the *edit* option has also been set, then **path** must be non-empty and it can be (a) a file ending (case insensitively) with '.tsv' explicitly specifying the contents of the table, (b) a file ending (case insensitively) with '.sql', or (c) an executable file.
 In the case of (a), Valve will take care of validating and loading the data from the '.tsv' file.
-In cases (b) and (c), Valve relies on the '.sql' file or the executable to load the data, and performs no validation other than to verify that it has been loaded successfully (this verification is also performed in the case of an empty **path**).
+In cases (b) and (c), Valve uses the '.sql' file or the executable to load the data, and performs no validation other than to verify that it has been done without error.
+If **path** is empty, then Valve expects that the table has already been created and loaded by the user and will fail otherwise.
 Note that the *db_table* option is not compatible with *db_view*.
   - *db_view*: The table is represented in the database by a view.
 A view is allowed to have an empty **path**, in which case valve simply verifies that the view exists but does not create it.
 When **path** is non-empty then it must either end (case-insensitively) in '.sql' or be an executable file.
-It must not end (case-insensitively) in '.tsv'.
+Note that the **path** for a *db_view* must never end (case-insensitively) in '.tsv'.
 When **path** is not-empty, valve relies on the '.sql' file or the executable to create the view, otherwise it expects the view to have already been created by the user.
 Regardless of the value of **path**, Valve performs no validation of the data other than to verify that the view exists.
 Note that the *db_view* option is not compatible with any of *db_table*, *truncate*, *load*, *conflict*, *save*, *edit*, or *validate_on_load*.
   - *load*: The table may be loaded with data.
 Note that this option is not compatible with *db_view*.
   - *truncate*: The table should be truncated before it is loaded.
 Note that this option is not compatible with *db_view*.
   - *conflict*: When reading the configuration for a table called 'T', then if 'T' has the *conflict* option set, Valve should create, in addition to 'T', a database table called 'T_conflict'.
 The purpose of this table is to store invalid data that, due to the violation of a database constraint, cannot be stored in 'T' (see [Design and concepts](#design-and-concepts)).
 Note that the *conflict* option is not compatible with *db_view*.
-  - *internal*: This option is reserved for internal use and may not be specified by the user.
+  - *internal*: This option is reserved for internal use and is not allowed to be specified by the user.
-  - *validate_on_load*: Validate a table's rows before loading them to the database.
+  - *validate_on_load*: When set, Valve will validate a table's rows before loading them to the database.
 Note that this option is not compatible with *db_view*.
-  - *edit*: When set, this indicates that it is allowed to edit the table after it has been initially loaded.
+  - *edit*: When set, this option indicates that it is allowed to edit the table after it has been initially loaded.
 Note that this option is not compatible with *db_view*.
   - *save*: When set, this indicates that it is allowed to save the table to a '.tsv' file.
 Note that this option is not compatible with *db_view*.
   - *no-conflict*: Sets the *conflict* option (which is set to true by default unless *db_view* is true) to false.
   - *no-validate_on_load*: Sets the *validate_on_load* option (which is set to true by default unless *db_view* is true) to false.